 Esmond in The Return of the Puritan at the Golders Green Hippodrome, one of half a dozen stage parts he played in1929.

 Unfortunately, halfway through the run Esmond developed mumps and even more unfortunately passed it on to numerous theatrical colleagues and family members, including his parents, before being confined to bed at home in Putney.
 It was now December and the illness created something of a dilemma for Esmond as he had made wedding plans for early in the New Year.
 The banns had been published but he had yet to tell his parents.
 So it was on Christmas Eve 1928 that he marched somewhat unceremoniously into their bedroom, where they too were confined with swollen faces, and announced his intentions out of the blue!

-Having been reunited on stage in Fashion for a while at the Kingsway, there couple were soon out of work again and so they moved to more modest accommodation in Manchester Street.
-Esmond was forced to leave Fran for a time whilst he travelled to Paris to join the cast of Maya by Simon Gantillon at the Studio des Theatres des Champs Elysees.
-The play was set in a brothel and had been banned in the UK and America; consequently it was drawing huge audiences in France!
-Edmond was then invited by Albert de Courville, a successful theatrical producer and some time director, to stay on in Paris to appear in a play about the Great War called The Man I Killed.
+Having been reunited on stage in Fashion for a while at the Kingsway, the couple were soon out of work again and so they moved to more modest accommodation in Manchester Street.
+Esmond was forced to leave Fran for a time while he travelled to Paris to join the cast of a play by Simon Gantillon called Maya at the Studio des Theatres des Champs-Elysees.
+The play was set in a brothel and had been banned in the UK and America; consequently it was drawing huge audiences in France.
+Esmond was then invited by Albert de Courville, a successful theatrical producer and occasional director, to stay on in Paris to appear in a play about the Great War called The Man I Killed.

 As Michael Stockfield with Joan Barry in

 Art and Mrs Bottle, at the Criterion Theatre, 1929.